Blog

 Insurers do not do this for every claim, they usually only take this step for a claim that could potentially cost them a lot of money.
 They want to protect their profits and they are hoping the victim will make a mistake and allow the investigator to discover something incriminating.

-Our experienced Maryland vehicle accident attorneys discuss car insurers hiring private investigators to follow crash victims and what they can and cannot do.
+A local car accident lawyer in Baltimore from our law firm discusses car insurers hiring private investigators to follow crash victims and what they can and cannot do.
 You do have a right to privacy that limits what private investigators can do when they are trying to find information to use against you.

 If you were injured in an auto accident that resulted from another driver’s negligent or reckless actions, give our firm a call.
 We may be able to help you seek the compensation you need during this difficult time.